opattison/olivermakes/_posts/2016-05-07-jekyllconf-responsive-images.md

 `srcset` syntax is necessarily verbose, so I use a Liquid include that pulls site-wide data and page data to generate a loop for each image.

-Here are some snippets of code used in the demo.
+Here are some snippets of code used in the demo project.
 To see it in even more detail, check out the [demo repository on GitHub](https://github.com/opattison/demo-jekyll-imgix).

 ### Site-wide variables and imgix configuration